wwylab/CliPP/README.md

 Clonal structure identification through penalizing pairwise differences

 ## Introduction
 CliP is a subclonal identification tool designed for next-generation sequecing of bulk tumor samples.
 It is one of the 11  participating methods in the Pan-Cancer Analysis of Whole Genome (PCAWG) working group, Heterogeneity and Evolution, of International Cancer Genome Consortium (ICGC).
-And the method is described in this manuscript (Cite CliP paper).
+And the method is described in this manuscript: https://www.biorxiv.org/content/10.1101/2021.03.31.437383v1.

 ## Prerequisitions
 Need R(>3.3.1) and python(>3.5.1), the script does not support python2.